varnishcache/varnish-cache/doc/sphinx/phk/ssl_again.rst

 maintainers also have mortgages and hungry kids.

-Various initiatives have been launched to make prevent critical infrastructure software from being maintained sunday evening between 11 and 12PM by a sleep-deprived and overworked parent, worried about about being able to pay the bills come the next month.
+Various initiatives have been launched to make prevent critical infrastructure software from being maintained Sunday evening between 11 and 12PM by a sleep-deprived and overworked parent, worried about about being able to pay the bills come the next month.

 We're not there yet, but it's certainly getting better.

-However, implementing TLS and SSL is stil insanely complex, and thanks to Edward Snowdens whistle-blowing, we have very good reasons to belive that didn't happen by accident.
+However, implementing TLS and SSL is still insanely complex, and thanks to Edward Snowdens whistle-blowing, we have very good reasons to believe that didn't happen by accident.

 The issue of finding a good TLS/SSL implementation is still the same and I still don't see one I would want my name associated with.